Alkesst/pytwebot/README.md

 The methods that are commented is because aren't working correctly and I'm trying to fix or replace that methods.

-These part of the BotListener.py is just for tracking some fragments of text from tweets you want to rt or fav
+These part of the BotListener.py is just for tracking some fragments of text from tweets you want to rt or fav.
 ```python
         if "ultra kek 0 name" in status.text:
             self.actions.retweet(status.id)